Skip to main content

 Object number2014.1164.7

 DescriptionThe manifer proper is of tulip-form, of one piece covering the hand and forearm, riveted along the overlapping inner edge.
 The bend of the wrist is suggested by an incised line encircling the defense at that point, and the defense extends over the hand in a boxed section, which is embossed for the base of the thumb.
 The plate flares out slightly over the fingers, and at the squared end has a straight-cut extension of boxed section, secured by three rivets, of which two are replacements and one is broken.
-The outer face of the hand is fitted with a well-formed, riveted patched repair over an ancient puncture.
-Close examination shows that beginnings of a pair of divergent embossed lines forward of this point.
+The outer face of the hand is fitted with a well-formed, riveted patched repair over an ancient puncture; this seems likely to be the result of damage from use, suggesting a lance-hit that broke through the metal at this point.
+Close examination shows the beginnings of a pair of divergent embossed lines forward of this point.
 The hand opening is fitted with a riveted, leather lining-strip.

 The manifer is linked to the couter by a single, cusped narrow lame.
 While generally similar, the elbow-defense is not a mate to that on the right.
 Two cusped, upwardly-overlapping lames above connect the couter to the upper cannon.
 This too, is similar to that of the right, but differing in the treatment and execution of the sprays, and lacking the cusped sunken border below.
 An old, but later associated extension-plate is riveted to the top of the plate and is fitted with an oblong, restored leather tab pierced for points.